 Wall to Wall Stevie Wonder (Saturday)

-Join us at Hideaway for a three night residency of pure Stevie Wonder bliss as we celebrate the man and the music, with special guest vocalists Lex Cameron and guest vocalist TBC, and Hideaway's Musical Director Janette Mason.
+Join us at Hideaway for a three night residency of pure Stevie Wonder bliss as we celebrate the man and the music, with special guest vocalists including Lex Cameron, an allstar band and Hideaway's Musical Director Janette Mason.

 Hideaway celebrates one of the greatest names in soul history – from the emergence of ‘Little Stevie’ through to the reign of the ‘Master Blaster’ himself!